kathleenrluo/-Location-Based-Sentiment-Visualization/docs/development.md

 # Development Log

+## Week's Worth of Data Generation

+**Date**: Current session

+**Problem**: User requested a week's worth of data so that the lifetime view can have more data than the daily view.

+**Solution**:
+1. Modified `data/generate_intervals_with_routes.py` to generate 7 days of data instead of 1 day
+2. Added a loop that generates the same schedule for each day of the week
+3. Added weekend variations (skip gym on weekends, shorter study time)
+4. Added date filtering to the daily view so it only shows one day at a time
+5. Added a date selector UI component in the control panel for daily mode
+6. Updated all computed properties to use `filteredIntervals` instead of `intervals` for daily view

+**Changes Made**:
+- `data/generate_intervals_with_routes.py`: Added 7-day loop with weekend variations
+- `src/utils/dataLoader.js`: Added `filterIntervalsByDate()` function
+- `src/components/MapVisualization.vue`:
+  - Added `selectedDate` and `availableDates` refs
+  - Added `filteredIntervals` computed property
+  - Updated timeline and sentiment calculations to use filtered intervals
+  - Added date selector dropdown in control panel
+  - Updated building sentiment calculation to use all intervals (for lifetime aggregation)

+**Result**:
+- Generated 6,540 intervals across 7 days (Nov 18-24, 2024)
+- Daily view now filters to show only the selected day
+- Lifetime view aggregates across all 7 days
+- Date selector allows users to navigate between days in daily mode
+- Weekend variations: gym segments replaced with home time, shorter study sessions

+**Issue Found**: The generated data file needs to be copied to `public/intervals.json` for the web app to access it.
+The script generates it in `data/intervals.json`.

+## Schedule Variations and Date Range Update

+**Date**: Current session

+**Problem**: User requested to remove Monday Nov 18th and add variation in daily schedules so each day isn't identical.

+**Solution**:
+1. Changed base date from Nov 18 (Monday) to Nov 19 (Tuesday)
+2. Reduced generation from 7 days to 6 days (Tuesday through Sunday)
+3. Added `get_schedule_for_day()` function that creates day-specific schedule variations:
+   - **Tuesday**: Late gym (9am), skip class (replace with home time)
+   - **Wednesday**: Early class (11:30am), longer study session (until 10:30pm)
+   - **Thursday**: No gym (replace with home time), longer class (until 3pm)
+   - **Friday**: Early finish (study ends at 8pm instead of 10pm)
+   - **Weekends**: No gym (replace with home time), shorter study (ends at 9pm)

+**Changes Made**:
+- `data/generate_intervals_with_routes.py`:
+  - Changed `base_date` to Nov 19, 2024
+  - Changed loop from `range(7)` to `range(6)`
+  - Renamed `schedule` to `base_schedule`
+  - Added `get_schedule_for_day()` function with day-specific logic
+  - Each day now gets a modified schedule based on day of week

+**Result**:
+- Generated 6 days of data (Nov 19-24, 2024) with unique schedules per day
+- Each weekday has different activities/times
+- Weekends have relaxed schedules (no gym, shorter study)

+## Timezone Fix for Date Filtering

+**Date**: Current session

+**Problem**: Days were appearing to run from 7pm to 7pm instead of midnight to midnight due to timezone conversion issues.

+**Solution**:
+1. Updated `filterIntervalsByDate()` to use local date components instead of ISO string conversion
+2. Updated `availableDates` computed property to create dates at local midnight instead of UTC midnight
+3. Updated date selector change handler to create dates using local time components

+**Changes Made**:
+- `src/utils/dataLoader.js`: Changed date filtering to use `getFullYear()`, `getMonth()`, `getDate()` instead of `toISOString()`
+- `src/components/MapVisualization.vue`:
+  - Updated `availableDates` to create dates at local midnight: `new Date(year, month - 1, day, 0, 0, 0, 0)`
+  - Updated date selector to parse dates in local timezone

+**Result**:
+- Days now correctly show from midnight to midnight in local time
+- No more timezone conversion issues causing 7pm offset

 This document tracks the development process, decisions, and problem-solving for the sentiment visualization project.

 ## Project Overview